zibalina007/Charts/README.md

 - libraries()

-  Returns an array of all the libraries available (can be filtered)
+  Returns an array of all the libraries available (can be filtered).

   ```
   // Return all the libraries available